Spacetime Supersymmetry in the Truncated Lattice Schwinger Model

+Fig. \ref{fig:PhaseDiagram}(a) is our phase diagram from numerical exact diagonalization, where both a first-order (dashed) and a second-order (solid) phase transition lines exist. {We can distinguish first- and second-order phase transitions by extracting the central charge $c$ from entanglement entropy \cite{CCFormula}.
+At a second-order phase transition point described by a unitary conformal field theory (CFT), we should have $c\geq 0.5$, while at a first-order phase transition point or in any gapped phase, we have $c=0$.
+Details of our numerical method and the results on central charge can be found in Appendix \ref{app:Numerics}. }

 The first-order and second-order phase transition lines meet at a tricritical point marked by the red circle in the phase diagram.
 We anticipated that this tricritical point is in the tricritical Ising universality class with central charge $c=7/10$, and thus determined its precise location, $\sqrt{2}(ma,g^2a^2)=(0.224,-0.246)$ for $N=24$, by maximizing the central charge fitted from entanglement entropy.
 See Fig. \ref{fig:PhaseDiagram} (b) for the central charge fitting right at this tricritical point.
-The result is indeed closed to the expected theoretical value.
+The result is indeed close to the expected theoretical value.

-The conformal field theory describing the tricritical Ising point is known to have spacetime supersymmetry, which imposes nontrivial relations between the energy spectra of periodic and antiperiodic boundary conditions (PBC and APBC).
+The CFT describing the tricritical Ising point is known to have spacetime supersymmetry, which imposes nontrivial relations between the energy spectra of periodic and antiperiodic boundary conditions (PBC and APBC).
 Therefore, let us compare the low-lying energy spectra of our lattice model with those predicted by the tricritical Ising conformal field theory.
-Note that in our lattice model, the Ising $\mathbb{Z}_2$ symmetry is realized as the translation symmetry, hence PBC and APBC should correspond to $N$ being even and odd, respectively.
+Note that in our lattice model, the Ising $\mathbb{Z}_2$ symmetry is realized as the translation symmetry, hence PBC and APBC of the tricritical Ising theory should correspond to system size $N$ being even and odd, respectively.
 In general, conformal symmetry in (1+1)D implies the energy eigenvalues $E_k$ to take the following form:

 Here, $k=1,2,\cdots$ labels the energy eigenstates, $\epsilon_0$ is a system size dependent energy shift, $v$ is the ``speed of light'', and $\Delta_k$ are a set of universal numbers that depend on the specific conformal field theory and on the boundary condition.
 The set of $\Delta_k$ for the tricritical Ising theory with both PBC and APBC can be found, e.g. in Ref.\,\onlinecite{Zou2020SCFT}.
 In Fig.\,\ref{fig:Spectra}, we have shown the comparison between the theoretical and numerical spectra.
 The two lowest states with $N=28$ and one lowest state with $N=27$ have been used to fix the three constants: $v,\epsilon_0(28), \epsilon_0(27)$.
 One can see that the remaining energy eigenvalues and degeneracies all fit reasonably well.
 As mentioned above, the spacetime supersymmetry relates PBC and APBC energy spectra.
 For example, a pair of superconformal symmetry generators (level $-1/2$) map the PBC state with $\Delta =1/5$ to a pair of APBC states with $\Delta=1/5+1/2=7/10$.
 Another pair of superconformal symmetry generators (level $-3/2$) map the PBC ground state with $\Delta=0$ to a pair of APBC states with $\Delta = 0+3/2=3/2$.
 These and more other examples are all manifest in Fig.\,\ref{fig:Spectra}, confirming the emergence of supersymmetry.